Talk to a healthcare professionals 1-855-899-2873

 Who can undergo active surveillance?

-Active surveillance may be recommended if you are in good health—regardless of your age—if your cancer is still in its early stages, and if it is at a low grade where it grows slowly.
+Active surveillance may be recommended if your cancer is still in its early stages and if it is at a low grade where it grows slowly.
 In this way, risks of erectile dysfunction and incontinence associated with this treatment can at least be temporarily avoided.